ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Stop all: Stop all the replication objects which are currently running.
 - Quick Start all: Quick Start all replication objects which are stopped.
 This operation may cause a loss of replication data not yet delivered to another node.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Create Replication Pair: Create a pair of Replication Objects at both sides of DB Connections.
-- Create Full-mesh Replications: Create new full-meshed replication object according to the selected DB Connections.
+- Create Full-mesh Replications: Create new full-meshed replication objects according to the selected DB Connections.
 For example, if four DB Connections are selected, 16(2⁴) replication objects with the same name are created.
 - Collapse All: Collapse the tree to replication pair level.
 - Expand to Replication Object: Expand the tree to replication object level.
 - Expand to Replication Table: Expand the tree to replication table level.